-Each successful applicant receives a $10,000 scholarship towards the overall programme fee.
-Interns pay a remaining balance of $4,000 (GST inclusive).
+Each successful applicant receives a $10,000 scholarship towards the overall program fee.
+Fellows pay a remaining balance of $4,000 (GST inclusive).

-Price includes accommodation, meals, excursions, programme materials, and transportation to and from Canberra airport.
+Price includes accommodation, meals, excursions, program materials, and transportation to and from Canberra airport.

-The programme runs once a year with a maximum of twelve interns per semester.
+The program runs once a year with a maximum of twelve fellows per semester.

 Travel bursaries and scholarships available upon application, for more information please contact us.

-Why come on a Leadership and Civil Society programme?
+Why come on a Leadership and Civil Society program?

 You will have: